d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 \end{aligned}
 $$

-In the above equation $|\mathcal{B}|$ represents the number of samples (batch size) in each mini-batch, $\eta$ is referred to as *learning rate* and takes a positive number.
-It should be emphasized that the values of the batch size and learning rate are set somewhat manually and are typically not learned through model training.
-Therefore, they are referred to as *hyper-parameters*.
-What we usually call *tuning hyper-parameters* refers to the adjustment of these terms.
-In the worst case this is performed through repeated trial and error until the appropriate hyper-parameters are found.
-A better approach is to learn these as parts of model training.
-This is an advanced topic and we do not cover them here for the sake of simplicity.
+In the above equation, $|\mathcal{B}|$ represents the number of examples in each mini-batch (the *batch size*) and $\eta$ denotes the *learning rate*.
+We emphasize that the values of the batch size and learning rate are manually pre-specified and not typically learned through model training.
+These parameters that are tunable but not updated in the training loop are called *hyper-parameters*.
+*Hyperparameter tuning* is the process by which these are chosen, and typically requires that we adjust the hyperparameters based on the results of the inner (training) loop as assessed on a separate *validation* split of the data.

 ### Model Prediction

-After completing the training process, we record the estimated model parameters, denoted $\hat{\mathbf{w}}, \hat{b}$ (in general the "hat" symbol denotes estimates).
+After completing the training process, we record the estimated model parameters, denoted $\hat{\mathbf{w}}, \hat{b}$
+(in general the "hat" symbol denotes estimates).
 Note that the parameters that we learn via gradient descent are not exactly equal to the true minimizers of the loss on the training set, that's because gradient descent converges slowly to a local minimum but does not achieve it exactly.
-Moreover if the problem has multiple local minimum, we may not necessarily achieve the lowest minimum.
+Moreover, if the problem has multiple local minimum, we may not necessarily achieve the lowest minimum.
 Fortunately, for deep neural networks, finding parameters that minimize the loss *on training data* is seldom a significant problem.
 The more formidable task is to find parameters that will achieve low loss on data that we have not seen before, a challenge called *generalization*.
 We return to these topics throughout the book.

-Given the learned linear regression model $\hat{\mathbf{w}}^\top x + \hat{b}$, we can now estimate the price of any house outside the training data set with area (square feet) as $x_1$ and house age (year) as $x_2$.
+Given the learned linear regression model
+$\hat{\mathbf{w}}^\top x + \hat{b}$,
+we can now estimate the price of any house outside the training data set with area (square feet) as $x_1$ and house age (year) as $x_2$.
 Here, estimation also referred to as ‘model prediction’ or ‘model inference’.

 Note that calling this step *inference* is a misnomer, but has become standard jargon in deep learning.
 In statistics, inference means estimating parameters and outcomes based on other data.
 This misuse of terminology in deep learning can be a source of confusion when talking to statisticians.

 ## From Linear Regression to Deep Networks

 So far we only talked about linear functions.
 While neural networks cover a much richer family of models, we can begin thinking of the linear model as a neural network by expressing it the language of neural networks.
 To begin, let's start by rewriting things in a 'layer' notation.

 ### Neural Network Diagram

 Commonly, deep learning practitioners represent models visually using neural network diagrams.
+In :numref:`fig_single_neuron`,
-In :numref:`fig_single_neuron`, we represent linear regression with a neural network diagram.
+we represent linear regression with a neural network diagram.
 The diagram shows the connectivity among the inputs and output, but does not depict the weights or biases (which are given implicitly).

 ![Linear regression is a single-layer neural network. ](../img/singleneuron.svg) :label:`fig_single_neuron`

 In the above network, the inputs are $x_1, x_2, \ldots x_d$.
 Sometimes the number of inputs are referred to as the feature dimension.
 For linear regression models, we act upon $d$ inputs and output $1$ value.
 Because there is just a single computed neuron (node) in the graph, we can think of linear models as neural networks consisting of just a single neuron.
 Since all inputs are connected to all outputs (in this case it's just one), this layer can also be regarded as an instance of a *fully-connected layer*, also commonly called a *dense layer*.

 ### Biology